NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 - `Observation.component.interpretation.text` (prepended with `Interpretation Text: `)
 - `Observation.component.referenceRange` (prepended with `Range: `)

+If there is no data to display in the <text> field, the whole `pertinentInformation` element won't be included.

 ## Blood Pressure (JSON FHIR > XML HL7)

 An Observation is identified as a Blood Pressure if `Observation.code`, `Observation.component[0].code` and